Enough People Are Taking Oxycodone In Seattle That Puget Sound Mussels Are Now Flooded With Opioids

-Scientists from the Washington State Department of Fish and Wildlife were recently testing the Puget Sound in Seattle for levels of pollution and discovered that mussels are now testing positive for opioids, a fact that scientists say points to an alarmingly high use of oxycodone in the area.
+Scientists from the Washington State Department of Fish and Wildlife were recently testing Puget Sound in Seattle for levels of pollution and discovered that mussels are now testing positive for opioids, a fact that scientists say points to an alarmingly high use of oxycodone in the area.

 Mussels are an excellent way to measure pollution as they take water and filter it, keeping only those nutrients they need to sustain themselves.
-Because of this, examination of their tissues shows all of the pollutants that have been left behind, as the BBC report.
+Because of this, examination of their tissues shows all of the pollutants that have been left behind, as the BBC reports.

 In the most recent test of pollution levels in the Seattle area, scientists carefully placed mussels in different locations and then retrieved them later to examine what pollutants the mussels had accrued.
 Even though only three out of 18 locations showed high levels of opioids, scientists nevertheless concluded that “a lot of people” are using oxycodone in Seattle, according to biologist Jennifer Lanksbury.